nderscore/runty/README.md

 ### Getting Template Result As An Array

-In some cases, such as React, it may be useful to interpolate non-stringifiable values in a string template, so you can retrieve the result as an array.
+In some cases, it may be useful to interpolate non-stringifiable values in a string template.
+For example, it may be useful to insert a React component into a string template.

 ```jsx
 import React from 'react';